informalsystems/quint/doc/adr001-transpiler-architecture.md

 ### 3.1.
 Load

-Load a TNT specification into a string.
+Load a Quint specification into a string.

 **Precondition:** `context.units[task.name]` is of the form: